smolcert/smolcert-go/README.md

 you need to use the `rust` tag (`go test -tags rust`).
 If you want to verify that the serilization implementation generates valid data you need to specify the `cddltest` tag (`go test -tags cddltest`).
 Of course tags can be combined (`go test -tags rust,cddltest`).

+If you want to validate that the implementations generate valid CBOR you need to install the [`cddl`](https://rubygems.org/gems/cddl/versions/0.8.5?locale=de) tool.
+This called during tests behind the `cddltest` flag.